exp0nge/battle-blocks-net/README.md

 ## How to set up the game?
 For now simply fork this repository and open the "Builds" Folder.
 The Builds folder has the latest stable releases.

+Or you can go to this [link](https://app.box.com/battle-blocks-royale), download the zip file, unzip it and run the InitialRelease.exe (Windows Version only!).

 ## Instructions [How to Play]

 Player 1            | Player 2